 200 people have signed up to become Friends over the last financial year - a fantastic boost to our membership and the clout we have as a campaigning charity!
 Thank you to all our Friends for their support!

 Please join us or donate to support our charitable work to protect the Dales - you can use our secure online

 payment - and you can Gift Aid your contibution too!
 Join us or Donate

 Already a Friend - You can renew online!

-Existing members of the Yorkshire Dales Society - you can now renew your subscriptions or make a donation
+Existing members of Friends of the Dales/Yorkshire Dales Society - you can now renew your subscriptions or